-If you want to buy a product, you need to get educated on less toxic skincare.
-I use EWG’s Skindeep database as my#1 tool and authority for researching product safety.
+If you want to buy a product, you need to get educated on less toxic skincare (some ideas here).
+I use EWG’s Skindeep database as my #1 tool and authority for researching product safety.
 They rate skincare and beauty products on a 0-1o scale (10 is the most toxic to your health) so you can make informed decisions before making a purchase.

 Now it's your turn.
 Please share you best DIY natural beauty & green living tips in the comments!

 READY TO LEARN MORE ABOUT HOW TO USE ESSENTIAL OILS IN YOUR HOME?